bartczernicki/AzureOpenAILogProbs/README.md

 ![Azure Log Probs](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/ProcessOption-ConfidenceScoreInterval.png)

 ## Further Advanced Considerations (Run the ExampleConfidenceIntervalSimulation console project)
-This article did not touch on the calibration of the model's confidence score nor the calibration of the model's probability LogProbs.
+This repo did not touch on the calibration of the model's confidence score nor the calibration of the model's probability LogProbs.
 Because LLMs are essentially neural networks, they can be uncalibrated for specific tasks or domains.
-Basically, when the LLM says it is 8/10 confident or probability of 80%, the model should be correct about 80% of the time (within the error rate).
+Basically, when the LLM says it is 8/10 confident or determine a probability of 80%, the model should be correct about 80% of the time (within the error rate).

   * A model that answered 100 questions with a confidence score of 80% should be correct around 80 times.
 This would be ideal calibration.
       * Note: There is an error rate even if the model is perfectly calibrated around 80%.
 In the case of 100 questions, 95% of the time we expect the range to be between 72 and 88 correct questions (+/- 8 questions around the expected average of 80).
 Why report a 95% Confidence Level and not 100%?
 Reporting a 100% confidence level makes no sense as the 100% confidence range is from 0 - 100 correct answers.
 Even though the entire range of probabiliities is infeasable, there is still a very miniscule chance of answering 0 or 100 questions.
+A 95% confidence level provides a realistic range of plausible results and if you see results outside of this range, something "worth investigating" is potentially happening.
   * A model that answered 100 questions with a confidence score of 80% and was only correct 50 times would be extremely overconfident.
 This is well outside the expected error range.
     * Note: Statistics or a simulation can demonstrate the probability of only getting only 50 correct answers if the model claims it is 80% confident is near 0.00%!
 Not impossible, but if this occurs in a production scenario the model is clearly uncalibrated and very overconfident.
   * A model that answered 100 questions with a confidence score of 80% and was correct 90 times would be underconfident.
 This is outside the expected error range.